 The Citizen case is 1.5 mm thinner than the Seiko watch, which makes sense because automatic watches require more movable parts.
 The Citizen watch is also water-resistant up to 330 feet, while the Seiko is only up to 99 feet.
 The Citizen also utilizes luminosity for the hands to make it easier to read in the dark.

-As discussed above, Citizen watches are generally quartz while Seiko mostly produces mechanical watches.
+As discussed above, Citizen watches are generally quartz, while Seiko mainly produces mechanical watches.
 For this reason, Citizen has been leading the way with solar-powered watches.

-Seiko’s own quartz division includes the Seiko Solar.
+Seiko’s own quartz division includes Seiko Solar.
 Unlike the Eco-Drive, which is found across the various Citizen watch lines, Seiko Solar is limited to a specific line of watches and a few of their premiere watches.
 Seiko made their first solar-powered watch in 1977, a year after Eco-Drive was first released.

-Citizen’s Eco-Drive versus Seiko Solar
+Citizen Eco-Drive vs. Seiko Solar

 Let’s start with the similarities.
 They are both solar-powered, stainless steel analog watches.
-The face on each is crystal and the case on both is large: 44.6 mm on Seiko and 47 mm on the Citizen.
+The face on each is crystal, and the case on both is large: 44.6 mm on Seiko and 47 mm on the Citizen.

 The Citizen watch does outpace the Seiko in terms of water resistance – up to 660 feet compared to Seiko’s 330 – and a pilot’s rotating slide rule bezel.
 Otherwise, the watches are remarkably similar, even down to their bands’ widths.

 Women’s Seiko and Citizen Watches

 Another point of comparison is in the two companies’ lines of women’s watches.
 Let’s look at two that cost roughly the same price.

-Is Seiko or Citizen more popular?
+Is Seiko or Citizen More Popular?

 Despite the similarity between the two brands in terms of country of origin and array of styles, it’s pretty clear that Citizen is enjoying greater sales and a wider reach.